 All that said, to pop a bubble, it takes more than constant growth (that is the least of anyones problems, constant growth is actually a pretty good thing).

-For a bubble to pop, it takes speculation that inflates the price tag of assets well beyond their book values and it takes a catalyst (a pin that pops the bubble).
+For a bubble to pop, it takes speculation that inflates the price tag of assets well beyond their fair values / book values and it takes a catalyst (a pin that pops the bubble).

 In the housing bubble speculation brought prices of financial products consisting of sub-prime loans well beyond their book value, and the pin was the realization that the underlying assets were near worthless (as for complex reasons people began to default on their loans causing a ripple effect; I explain the mechanics of this here).

 To pop an everything bubble is more complex, because it isn’t a bubble of just one market, it is a bubble of substantially all markets (enough markets in the U.S. and across the globe to be considered “everything”).